Blake-Loveland/landgrid-support/_articles/reporting-android-app-errors.md

 2) The exact Date + Time the error last occurred.

-_This also helps us find you in our logs._
+_This also helps us find you in our logs.
+If you don't know the last date and time, but are able trigger the error again, you can retrigger the error and send us that date and time._

 <small>Example: 7/22 4:52pm</small>